 Takwa Ruins Manda Island Historical Day Tour Lamu

-Takwa Ruins Manda Island Historical Day Tour Lamu is an excursion to a historical site called the Takwa settlement situated on the south side of Manda Island, in the Lamu District in the coastal province of Kenya.
+Takwa Ruins Manda Island Historical Day Tour Lamu is an excursion to the historical site of the Takwa settlement, situated on the south side of Manda Island, in the Lamu District, in the coastal province of Kenya.
+Manda Island, where Takwa ruins are found, is one of the 4 main Islands of the Lamu archipelago.

-Takwa settlement is an ancient Swahili village on Manda Island and was founded around year 15th century and was abandoned in the 17th century due to salination of the once fresh water and endless fighting between the Takwa and Pate people.
+The others are Lamu Island, Pate Island, and Kiwayu Island.
+Takwa settlement, an ancient Swahili village on Manda Island, was founded around the 15th century.
+It was abandoned in the 17th century due to the salination of the once-fresh water and to endless fighting between the Takwa and Pate people.

-The ruins were first excavated by James Kirkman in 1951, then in 1972 more clearing of the site was done under the supervision of James de Vere Allen.
+The ruins were first excavated by James Kirkman in 1951, and in 1972, further clearing of the site was carried out under the supervision of James de Vere Allen.
+They were gazetted as a National Monument in 1982.
+The ruins nest amidst giant baobab trees.

-Once you get to the ruins you will get a guided tour and information about the history behind the village buildings, which are mostly ruins.
+Once you arrive at the ruins, the guided adventure begins with a walk across a raised walkway, above the mangroves.
+Once you reach the ruins, you will receive a guided tour and information about the history of the village’s buildings, which are mostly in ruins.

 Takwa Ruins Manda Island Historical Day Tour Lamu Prices

-Picnic lunch is optional + All applicable entrance fees and return boat transfers from Lamu Island, Kiwayu Island or Manda Island
+Return boat transfers from Lamu Island, Kiwayu Island, or Manda Island

 Dates From Dates To Price Per Person Children Aged 3 to 11 Years

-1st January 2024 31st December 2024 Request for rates Request for rates
+1st January 2026 31st December 2026 Request for rates Request for rates

 Notes